GeorgePearse/tensorboard-mcp/README.md

+**WARNING**: this is a WIP, just playing around to see if it can be useful.
+Literally no idea if it even runs yet.

 # TensorBoard MCP Server

 A Model Context Protocol (MCP) server that enables Claude to interact with TensorBoard, providing direct access to machine learning experiment data and metrics.